Aeronique/aerobytes-site/_posts/2026-07-15-bloodhound.md

 *Passing the `tyler_adm` hash to evil-winrm lands you an administrative session.*

-That drops you into an administrative shell, and the flag is sitting right there on the desktop waiting for you.
+That drops you into an administrative shell, and the flag is sitting right there on the desktop waiting for you!

 ![Reading root.txt from the administrator desktop](/assets/images/bloodhound/32.png)